 Update: In October 2021, the U.S. Department of Education announced a year-long PSLF waiver that could allow some borrowers who did not qualify previously to receive forgiveness.
 These changes ended on October 31, 2022, but as this deadline approached, the Biden administration announced some permanent improvements to the PSLF program.

 Improvements include allowing borrowers to obtain credit for late, partial, and lump sum payments and awarding credit for certain months in deferment or forbearance, such as those tied to military service or deferments for economic hardship or cancer treatment.
 These updates will go into effect on July 1, 2023.

 Expanded enrollment, reduced forgiveness in PSLF

 Loan forgiveness programs still remain popular with medical school graduates, with around 34% expressing interest in PSLF specifically.
 For future physicians and physicians-in-training that wish to enroll in PSLF however, a Biden proposal could drastically change the potential benefits.

 Under his plan, anyone that works for a qualifying employer would be automatically enrolled in the program and could earn $10,000 per year for up to five years of service (with a maximum benefit of $50,000).
 This could represent a huge cut to the potential PSLF benefit for medical school graduates who plan on entering this program.

 Update: This proposal to cap PSLF forgiveness has fallen flat with no clear signs of follow-through.
 This is good news for doctors who plan to utilize PSLF.

 Increasing value of and eligibility for Pell Grants

-Keep following Panacea Financial in the future for updates on this, and many other topics in the physician-financial space.
+Keep following Panacea Financial in the future for updates on these and many other topics in the doctor-financial space.